-Applies to: All vessels required to have communications equipment on board
+Applies to: All vessels which are required to have communications equipment on board; this includes documented vessels beyond the boundary line and all vessels >20m (65.6ft).

 - Original license on board.

 - Name and number of the vessel is correct.

 - License is not expired.

 - License lists all transmitting equipment and frequencies.

 - License is stamped with the FCC seal.

 - Licensee listed is the current owner or manager of the vessel.